nikitavoloboev/data/web/browsers/safari.md

 ![](https://i.imgur.com/po7kXGS.png)

-- There's 500 open tabs limit on Safari iOS.
+- There's 500 open tabs limit on Safari.
 - [Can right click on any DOM node in the inspector and grab a screenshot of that node](https://twitter.com/brian_lovin/status/1255208138699010048)

 ## Links